rotki/rotki/docs/api.rst

       {
           "result": {
               "overview": {
                   "loan_profit": "1500",
                   "margin_positions_profit_loss": "500",
                   "settlement_losses": "200",
                   "ethereum_transaction_gas_costs": "2.5",
                   "asset_movement_fees": "3.45",
                   "general_trade_profit_loss": "5002",
                   "taxable_trade_profit_loss": "5002",
                   "total_taxable_profit_loss": "6796.05",
                   "total_profit_loss": "6796.05"
               },
               "all_events": [{
                   "type": "buy",
                   "paid_in_profit_currency": "4000",
                   "paid_asset": "BTC",
                   "paid_in_asset": "0.5",
                   "taxable_amount": "not applicable",
                   "taxable_bought_cost_in_profit_currency": "not applicable",
                   "received_asset": "ETH",
                   "taxable_received_in_profit_currency": "0",
                   "received_in_asset": "24",
                   "net_profit_or_loss": "0",
                   "time": 1514765800,
                   "is_virtual": false
               }, {
                   "type": "sell",
                   "paid_in_profit_currency": "0",
                   "paid_asset": "BTC",
                   "paid_in_asset": "0.2",
                   "taxable_amount": "0.1",
                   "taxable_bought_cost_in_profit_currency": "600",
                   "received_asset": "EUR",
                   "taxable_received_in_profit_currency": "800",
                   "received_in_asset": "1600",
                   "net_profit_or_loss": "200",
                   "time": 1524865800,
                   "is_virtual": false
               }],
           },
           "message": ""
       }

    The overview part of the result is a dictionary with the following keys:

-   :reqjson str loan_profit: The profit from loans inside the given time period denominated in the user's profit currency.
+   :resjson str loan_profit: The profit from loans inside the given time period denominated in the user's profit currency.
-   :reqjson str margin_positions_profit_loss: The profit/loss from margin positions inside the given time period denominated in the user's profit currency.
+   :resjson str margin_positions_profit_loss: The profit/loss from margin positions inside the given time period denominated in the user's profit currency.
-   :reqjson str settlement_losses: The losses from margin settlements inside the given time period denominated in the user's profit currency.
+   :resjson str settlement_losses: The losses from margin settlements inside the given time period denominated in the user's profit currency.
-   :reqjson str ethereum_transactions_gas_costs: The losses from ethereum gas fees inside the given time period denominated in the user's profit currency.
+   :resjson str ethereum_transactions_gas_costs: The losses from ethereum gas fees inside the given time period denominated in the user's profit currency.
-   :reqjson str asset_movement_fees: The losses from exchange deposit/withdral fees inside the given time period denominated in the user's profit currency.
+   :resjson str asset_movement_fees: The losses from exchange deposit/withdral fees inside the given time period denominated in the user's profit currency.
-   :reqjson str general_trade_profit_loss: The profit/loss from all trades inside the given time period denominated in the user's profit currency.
+   :resjson str general_trade_profit_loss: The profit/loss from all trades inside the given time period denominated in the user's profit currency.
-   :reqjson str taxable_trade_profit_loss: The portion of the profit/loss from all trades that is taxable and is inside the given time period denominated in the user's profit currency.
+   :resjson str taxable_trade_profit_loss: The portion of the profit/loss from all trades that is taxable and is inside the given time period denominated in the user's profit currency.
-   :reqjson str total_taxable_profit_loss: The portion of all profit/loss that is taxable and is inside the given time period denominated in the user's profit currency.
+   :resjson str total_taxable_profit_loss: The portion of all profit/loss that is taxable and is inside the given time period denominated in the user's profit currency.
-   :reqjson str total_profit_loss: The total profit loss inside the given time period denominated in the user's profit currency.
+   :resjson str total_profit_loss: The total profit loss inside the given time period denominated in the user's profit currency.

    The all_events part of the result is a list of events with the following keys:

-   :reqjson str type: The type of event.
+   :resjson str type: The type of event.
 Can be one of ``"buy"``, ``"sell"``, ``"tx_gas_cost"``, ``"asset_movement"``, ``"loan_settlement"``, ``"interest_rate_payment"``, ``"margin_position_close"``
-   :reqjson str paid_in_profit_currency: The total amount paid for this action in the user's profit currency.
+   :resjson str paid_in_profit_currency: The total amount paid for this action in the user's profit currency.
 This will always be zero for sells and other actions that only give profit.
-   :reqjson str paid_asset: The asset that was paid for in this action.
+   :resjson str paid_asset: The asset that was paid for in this action.
-   :reqjson str paid_in_asset: The amount of ``paid_asset`` that was used in this action.
+   :resjson str paid_in_asset: The amount of ``paid_asset`` that was used in this action.
-   :reqjson str taxable_amount: For sells and other similar actions this is the part of the ``paid_in_asset`` that is considered taxable.
+   :resjson str taxable_amount: For sells and other similar actions this is the part of the ``paid_in_asset`` that is considered taxable.
 Can differ for jurisdictions like Germany where after a year of holding trades are not taxable.
 For buys this will have the string ``"not applicable"``.
-   :reqjson str taxable_bought_cost_in_profit_currency: For sells and other similar actions this is the part of the ``paid_in_asset`` that is considered taxable.
+   :resjson str taxable_bought_cost_in_profit_currency: For sells and other similar actions this is the part of the ``paid_in_asset`` that is considered taxable.
 Can differ for jurisdictions like Germany where after a year of holding trades are not taxable.
 For buys this will have the string ``"not applicable"``.
-   :reqjson str received_asset: The asset that we received from this action.
+   :resjson str received_asset: The asset that we received from this action.
 For buys this is the asset that we bought and for sells the asset that we got by selling.
-   :reqjson str taxable_received_in_profit_currency: The taxable portion of the asset that we received from this action in profit currency.
+   :resjson str taxable_received_in_profit_currency: The taxable portion of the asset that we received from this action in profit currency.
 Can be different than the price of ``received_in_asset`` in profit currency if not the entire amount that was exchanged was taxable.
 For buys this would be 0.
-   :reqjson str received_in_asset: The amount of ``received_asset`` that we received from this action.
+   :resjson str received_in_asset: The amount of ``received_asset`` that we received from this action.
-   :reqjson str net_profit_or_loss: The net profit/loss from this action denoted in profit currency.
+   :resjson str net_profit_or_loss: The net profit/loss from this action denoted in profit currency.
-   :reqjson int time: The timestamp this action took place in.
+   :resjson int time: The timestamp this action took place in.
-   :reqjson bool is_virtual: A boolean denoting whether this is a virtual action.
+   :resjson bool is_virtual: A boolean denoting whether this is a virtual action.
 Virtual actions are special actions that are created to make accounting for crypto to crypto trades possible.
 For example, if you sell BTC for ETH a virtual trade to sell BTC for EUR and then a virtual buy to buy BTC with EUR will be created.

    :statuscode 200: History processed and returned succesfully
    :statuscode 400: Provided JSON is in some way malformed.